Last updated on September 9th, 2022

 Fish is a powerhouse of several nutrients.
 There is a rich amount of fats and high protein in fish.
 And, this implies glycemic index of fish is low.
-As a result, the possibilities of blood glucose spikes are less when a person takes a fish diet.
+As a result, the possibility of blood glucose spikes is less when a person takes a fish diet.

 Fish consists of high content of protein, and omega-3 fats such as EPA and DHA.
 Fish is observed to contain high vitamins D and B12, proteins, etc. Also, it contains minerals such as iodine, phosphorus, and iron.
 It is better to have a minimum of 280 grams of cooked fish each week.
 Consumption of fish diet improves the health of the brain, heart, and thyroid gland.
 It is thought to control the levels of blood pressure and blood glucose, so we can say that fish is good for diabetes.